Swiss stocks - Factors to watch on March 26

 ROCHE

-Roche Holding AG extended its $5.7 billion cash bid once again for U.S. gene decoder Illumina on Monday as the Swiss drugmaker sticks to its tried and tested M&A strategy.
+Swiss drugmaker Roche Holding AG is expected to extend its $5.7 billion cash bid once again for U.S. gene decoder Illumina on Monday.

 For more, click on: